Zipcoder/reveal-slides.tcuk-light/md/tc/GitSlides.md

 -
-* So, from here, you can see that your new collegues have made branches for
+* So, from here, you can see that your new colleagues have made branches for
     * `add`, `subtract`, and `multiply`.
-* Because you're implementing divide, you should make a `divide` branch.
+* Because you're implementing **divide**, you should make a `divide` branch.
 * To do this, you run:
     * `git branch divide`
         * create a branch named `divide`